 The Ohio State University was established in 1870 as Ohio Agricultural and Mechanical College.
 The school serves close to 67,800 students across six regional campuses including Columbus (main), Lima, Mansfield, Marion, Newark, and OSU’s Agricultural Technical Institute in Wooster.
 More than 200 majors, minors, and specializations are offered in 18 colleges and schools.
 The Ohio State University is accredited by the Higher Learning Commission (HLC).

-The College of Creative Arts at Miami University (Miami Oh or Miami) houses the College of Creative Arts, home to the Department of Emerging Technology in Business + Design (ETBD)—formerly AIMS.
+The College of Creative Arts at Miami University (Miami Oh or Miami) is home to the Department of Emerging Technology in Business + Design (ETBD)—formerly AIMS.
 The ETBD has a Games + Simulation Program with both BS and Minor pathways.
 The Games + Simulation BS has Concentrations in Game Art, Game Studies, and Game Development.